WebAssembly/spec/document/core/syntax/types.rst

 Global Types
 ~~~~~~~~~~~~

-*Global types* classify global variables, which hold a value and can either be mutable or immutable.
+*Global types* classify :ref:`global <syntax-global>` variables, which hold a value and can either be mutable or immutable.

 .. math::
    \begin{array}{llll}